cloudmesh/classes/docs/source/faq.rst

 #.
 Make sure to put yourself on the waiting list.
 #.
 If you are a residential student show up on the first class in the
    specified lecture room.
-More likely than not some students wil enroll in more classes than they can do and places will free up.
+More likely than not some students will enroll in more classes than they can do and places will free up.
 We will create a list and discuss with the registrar what to do.